Khetam Abuawad: 2004 Summer Paralympics

-The 2004 Summer Paralympics were Abuawad's second Paralympic games where she took part along with Al Azzam and Al Bargouthi, she competed for the singles' class 5 and team class 4-5.
+The 2004 Summer Paralympics were Abuawad's second Paralympic games where she took part along with Al Azzam and Al Bargouthi, she competed for the singles' class 5 and team class 4–5.
 Abuawad was defeated in straight sets in her group play in the singles' competition by China's Ren Gui Xiang and Chinese Taipei's Wei Mei Hui.

-In the women's team class 4-5, Abuawad along with Al Azzam and Al Bargouthi were placed in second position in their round robin group after losing their match in straight sets to Chinese Taipei and tightly won the game against Germany.
+In the women's team class 4–5, Abuawad along with Al Azzam and Al Bargouthi were placed in second position in their round robin group after losing their match in straight sets to Chinese Taipei and tightly won the game against Germany.
 In the quarterfinals, they competed against Slovakia and won the match 3 sets to 2.
 The semifinals saw China defeating the Jordanian team in 3 sets, after their loss, they were up against France in the bronze medal match.
 Abuawad's team won against France and successfully gained the bronze medal for her country.

 2008 Summer Paralympics

 At the 2008 Summer Paralympics, she was determined to succeed and win another medal from her previous Paralympics four years earlier.
-She was positioned in first position after winning all three of her games in the group play at the women's singles class 5, she later went on to compete against Ren Guixiang of China where she lost the game, Abuawad then played the bronze medal match against Andrea Zimmerer of Germany but unfortunately she was heavily defeated and placed in fourth place in the singles' competition.
+She was positioned in first position after winning all three of her games in the group play at the women's singles class 5, she later went on to compete against Ren Guixiang of China where she lost the game, Abuawad then played the bronze medal match against Andrea Zimmerer of Germany but she was heavily defeated and placed in fourth place in the singles' competition.

-Meanwhile, in the women's team class 4-5, Abuawad teamed up with Al Azzam and Al Bargouthi once more and were hoping to get a medal for their team.
+Meanwhile, in the women's team class 4–5, Abuawad teamed up with Al Azzam and Al Bargouthi once more and were hoping to get a medal for their team.
 In the round of 16, she was playing against South Africa's Alisha Almeida and won three sets in the singles' match and won the doubles' event along with Al Azzam, the quarterfinals saw the team against Chinese Taipei in which they narrowly won against Wei Mei Hui and Tsai Hui Chu.
 The reigning champions China beat Abuawad's team in the semifinals three games to one.
 In the bronze medal match, they had their hopes up and were up against Serbia and won their bronze medal consecutively.

 2012 Summer Paralympics

 Abuawad did well in her group play at the 2012 Summer Paralympics after winning both of her games in straight sets against Kimie Bessho of Japan and Marta Makishi of Argentina.
 In the semifinals, she lost to China's Gu Gai in three sets to one but lost once more in the bronze medal match where Ingela Lundback from Sweden won the bronze medal.

-Abuawad teamed up with Fatmeh Al-Azzam in the women's team class 4-5, they were unsuccessful in the competition after being narrowly defeated by Sweden's Anna-Carin Ahlquist and Ingela Lundback in the quarterfinals.
+Abuawad teamed up with Fatmeh Al-Azzam in the women's team class 4–5, they were unsuccessful in the competition after being narrowly defeated by Sweden's Anna-Carin Ahlquist and Ingela Lundback in the quarterfinals.